-Electrical Surge Data Recovery for HDDS and SSDs
+Power Outage/Surge Data Recovery for HDDs and SSDs

 When you plug an external hard drive, solid state drive, or USB flash drive into your PC, they all look the same to you.
 But the underlying technological differences between hard disk drives and flash memory devices are huge.
 Electrical surge data recovery methods depend heavily on the nature of the device.

 Replacing a failed control board is not the simple affair it once was.
 On a spinning-platter hard drive, the PCB contains unique hard drive calibrations.
 A long time ago, hard drives didn’t need all these calibrations, and any two PCBs from the same model of hard drive were identical.